BagusAK95/thief-cli-docs/README.md

 ## scrapingMode [Optional] (Default: thisPage)
 There are 2 options for scraping mode namely `thisPage` and` toDetail`.

-* thisPage is scraping mode only get data from one page
+* `thisPage` is a scraping mode that get content from one page
-* toDetail is scraping mode that get data from url detail previously taken
+* `toDetail` is a scraping mode that get content from page details

 ```
 - scrapingMode: toDetail